 Students transitioning from high school to UAA need to:

-Make an appointment with DSS, provide current diagnostic and evaluative reports, and request reasonable accommodations that are supported by documentation.
+Make an appointment with DSS, provide current diagnostic and evaluative reports,then request reasonable accommodations that are supported by documentation.

 Reasonable accommodations include modifications and adjustments that do not fundamentally alter or lower the standards of an instructional program.

 Students may receive reasonable accommodations to “level the playing field” but these accommodations are meant to ensure equal access not to guarantee success.

 Students are highly encouraged to participate in the annual high school transition event coordinated by Disability Support Services.
 Students come onto campus in the spring for a campus tour, pizza lunch, and chance to hear from current UAA students, staff, and faculty.